 How a 401(k) Works

 The administrator of your 401(k) plan decides on a handful of investment options that you and your fellow employees will have to choose from.
 These will be mostly mutual funds, including target date funds.
 It’s very rare to have a 401(k) that allows you to invest in individual stocks or bonds.

 When you’re choosing how to invest, you’ll want to factor in your risk tolerance, age and how much you need to save for retirement.
 Sound complicated?
 That’s why many people choose to invest in those target date funds, which automatically rebalance to become more risk-averse as you approach the year of your retirement.

 Once you decide between the investment choices, you’ll need to decide what percentage of your paycheck you want to allocate to 401(k) contributions.
 There’s no magic percentage, as everyone’s financial situation is different.
 Ideally, you’ll contribute as much as you can while still keeping enough to manage your day-to-day expenses.
 At the very least, though, you should aim to contribute at least as much as your employer will match.

 How to Open a 401(k)

 If your company offers a 401(k), someone probably told you about it when you joined.
-But in those busy first few weeks, when you were making friends and learning how to use the fancy coffee machine in the office kitchen, you may have neglected to actually enroll in your company-sponsored 401(k) plan.
+But in those busy first few weeks, when you were filling out your W-4 and making friends and learning how to use the coffee machine, you may have neglected to actually enroll in your company-sponsored 401(k) plan.